webarch-coop/ansible-role-systemd/README.md

 > Boolean arguments used in configuration files can be written in various formats.
 For positive settings the strings `1`, `yes`, `true` and `on` are equivalent.
 For negative settings, the strings `0`, `no`, `false` and `off` are equivalent.

-If you want a value that is used as a boolean in a systemd unit file to be treated as a string you need to quote it, for example `"yes2`, if you don't quote it then Ansible will consider numbers to be integers in the case of `1` or `0` and unquoted `true` and `false` will be booleans, the unit template, [templates/unit.j2](templates/unit.j2) is set to lower case booleans to avoid them becoming `True` and `False`.
+If you want a value that is used as a boolean in a systemd unit file to be treated as a string you need to quote it, for example `"yes"`, if you don't quote it then Ansible will consider numbers to be integers in the case of `1` or `0` and unquoted `true` and `false` will be booleans, the unit template, [templates/unit.j2](templates/unit.j2) is set to lower case booleans to avoid them becoming `True` and `False`.

 Also note that duplicated sections are allowed by systemd however this role doesn't support duplicated sections in the same file.